Starting a Green Space in Baltimore

 A picture’s worth a thousand words — and so is a research finding.
 Here are links to academic papers that show how or why community-managed open spaces provide a broad range of benefits to their communities:

-- A summary of the evidence that green environments are essential for human health, written by a lead researcher in the field.
+- A summary of evidence that green environments are essential for human health, written by a lead researcher in the field.

 - Finally, here is our attempt to summarize relevant research.